 Water World at Aquapalace Prague

 Whether you’re travelling to Prague with toddler or teenagers, children or all ages will love spending a few hours at the Aquapalace.
 Aquapalace is the biggest water park in the Czech Republic and Central Europe.
 Here you will find a range of water activities including 12 different water slides, a wave pool and wild river.

 There is a free shuttle bus, from Opatov (metro station on ‘C’ line), for ticket holders who can show their ticket.

 Price: Prices vary according to age and how long you intend to stay for.
 Prices start at 519 CZK per adult and 349 CZK per child for 3 hours.
 Children under 100 cm are free.
 Full details of entry prices can be found here.

 If you’re around at Christmas in Prague, then you will no doubt be wondering which is the best Prague Christmas market to visit.
 There are a few different Christmas markets all which are held in reasonably close vicinity of each other.
-They each have a lovely collection of authentic Christmas decorations, presents and food.
+They each have a lovely collection of authentic Christmas decorations, presents and food (click here for more tips on what to eat in Prague).
 Here are a few to consider visiting:

 - Old Town Square is in Staromestske namesti and is open 10 am to 10 pm, food stands open longer 10 am to midnight from 1st December to the end of the first week of January.
 The atmosphere of these markets is delightful with the markets set in a square surrounded by architectural history.
 The Christmas tree is outstanding feature with an amazing display of lights which come to life at around 5 pm.
 There is an open air stage where Christmas concerts and short plays are performed.